-- (4) Reflects the RSUs granted during 2019, including the annual grant of RSUs to our NEOs and a grant to Mr. Graham in connection with his promotion to Executive Vice President, General Counsel and Secretary.
-RSUs accrue dividend equivalents that are deemed reinvested in shares and payable only to the extent and when the underlying RSUs vest and are issued to the recipient. - (5) Reflects the 2019 annual grant of non-qualified stock options to our NEOs. - (6) Reflects the grant date fair values of performance units granted to our NEOs for the 2019-2021 performance period determined in accordance with ASC 718, based on the number of performance units granted multiplied by: (i) 100% which is the operating measure percentage earnout based on the probable outcomes of financial performance measures over the three-year performance period as of the grant date; and (ii) the grant date fair value per unit of \$188.40, which reflects the impact of the TSR modifier of \$11.09 per share, which is a market condition.
-The grant date fair value per unit was calculated using a payout simulation model with the following key assumptions: risk-free interest rate of 2.3%; volatility of the price of our Common Stock of 22.1%; the closing price of our Common Stock on the grant date of \$177.31 per share; volatilities of the prices of the stocks of the Reference Group; and the correlations of returns of our Common Stock and the stocks of the Reference Group to simulate TSRs and their resulting impact on the payout percentages based on the contractual terms of the performance units. - Group to simulate TSRs and their resulting impact on the payout percentages based on the contractual terms of the performance units.

-(7) Reflects the grant date fair values of RSUs granted during 2019 determined in accordance with ASC 718 based on the number of RSUs granted multiplied by the grant date fair values per unit of \$177.31 and \$217.95 on May 3 and November 1, respectively.
-Because these RSUs accrue dividend equivalents during the vesting period, the grant date fair value per unit equals the closing price of our Common Stock on the grant date. - (8) Reflects the grant date fair values of stock options granted during 2019 determined in accordance with ASC 718 based on the number of options granted multiplied by the grant date fair value per option of \$30.47.
-The grant date fair value of an option was determined using a Black-Scholes option valuation model with the following key assumptions: risk-free interest rate of 2.4%; expected life of 5.8 years; expected volatility of the price of our Common Stock of 23.5%; expected dividend yield of 3.1%; and the exercise price of \$177.31.
+- (4) Reflects the RSUs granted during 2020 to our NEOs.
+RSUs accrue dividend equivalents that are deemed reinvested in shares and payable only to the extent and when the underlying RSUs vest and are issued to the recipient. - (5) Reflects the 2020 annual grant of non-qualified stock options to our NEOs. - Reflects the grant date fair values of performance units granted to our NEOs for the 2020-2022 performance period determined in accordance with ASC 718, based on the number of performance units granted multiplied by: (i) 100% which is the operating measure percentage earnout based on the probable outcomes of financial performance measures over the three-year performance period as of the grant date; and (ii) the grant date fair value per unit of \$249.07, which reflects the impact of the TSR modifier of \$12.71 per share, which is a market condition.
+The grant date fair value per unit was calculated using a payout simulation model with the following key assumptions: risk-free interest rate of 0.2%; volatility of the price of our Common Stock of 27.5%; the closing price of our Common Stock on the grant date of \$236.36 per share; volatilities of the prices of the stocks of the Reference Group; and the correlations of returns of our Common Stock and the stocks of the Reference Group to simulate TSRs and their resulting impact on the payout percentages based on the contractual terms of the performance units. - (7) Reflects the grant date fair values of RSUs granted during 2020 determined in accordance with ASC 718 based on the number of RSUs granted multiplied by the grant date fair values per unit of \$236.36.
+Because these RSUs accrue dividend equivalents during the vesting period, the grant date fair value per unit equals the closing price of our Common Stock on the grant date. - Reflects the grant date fair values of stock options granted during 2020 determined in accordance with ASC 718 based on the number of options granted multiplied by the grant date fair value per option of \$42.34.
+The grant date fair value of an option was determined using a Black-Scholes option valuation model with the following key assumptions: risk-free interest rate of 0.4%; expected life of 5.8 years; expected volatility of the price of our Common Stock of 28.1%; expected dividend yield of 3.0%; and the exercise price of \$236.36.